 Accommodation in Hahndorf

-While we were in Hahndorf we stayed at and enjoyed The Manna, a hotel by the Haus Group that has a variety of accommodation options in town including The Lodge and The Studios.
-For family accommodation stay in the cabins at Hahndorf Resort Tourist Park or for a budget option the Hahndorf Motel looks good.
+For family accommodation stay in the cabins at Hahndorf Resort Tourist Park or for a budget price the Hahndorf Motel looks good.
 If you have a group of up to ten people, the 4-bedroom Thiele House Retreat looks perfect.
 For a romantic getaway amongst the vines, choose the Winemaker’s Hut.

 Where to Eat in Hahndorf

-While there are plenty of places in Hahndorf serving up traditional German food, there are also a great range of restaurants in Hahndorf serving up everything from Thai food to pizza, Mexican to Indian.
+While there are plenty of places in Hahndorf serving up traditional German food, there is also a great range of restaurants in Hahndorf serving up everything from Thai food to pizza, Mexican to Indian for both lunch and dinner.
 Here are some of the ones I have tried and enjoyed:

 - Hahndorf Inn